 You may have guessed it already, but I’ll tell you anyway.
 Photographing couples is one of my favorite things in the world.
 I love capturing that “zing” between an in-love couple — the adoration for each other that’s written on their faces.
 Sometimes the electricity is so intense I can’t help but take a moment and just smile.
 Being surrounded by all that love is just another perk of my job.

 In addition to photographing the ardor between a happy couple, I also love photographing all the carefully planned details of a wedding, as well as those unforgettable moments that simply must be captured on camera for posterity.
-Whether it’s the cascading lace on a bride’s gown, the happy tear in a father’s eye as he’s walking his little girl down the aisle, the breathtaking cake that must’ve taken hours to perfect, or the groomsmen having a dance battle on the dance floor, I love being there to document it all.
+I love being there to document it all, whether it’s the cascading lace on a bride’s gown, the happy tear in a father’s eye as he’s walking his little girl down the aisle, the breathtaking cake that must’ve taken hours to perfect, or the groomsmen having a dance battle on the dance floor.

 The power of print is such a powerful art form.
 We live in a digital world, where we are constantly being bombarded with photos and ads, people forget the beauty of a photograph that captures a priceless memory.
 When a photo is viewed online, you don’t take the time to look at all the details that make it unique, yet when you look at the same photograph in print, whether it’s a desk print, an album, or wall art, time seems to slow down, you take in the littlest of details and notice the beauty of it all.
 That is what makes portrait photography so great.